 Purpose of the Review Process

-Reviewers should strive to offer feedback that is useful to the authors in revising their manuscripts for publication or rewriting a manuscript for resubmission to IEEE Communications Magazine at a later time.
-The former option is appropriate for those manuscripts that have sufficient technical content and quality so that judicious revisions can result in a high-quality paper (article) for publication.
-The latter option is appropriate when the author(s) submitted a manuscript that is not appropriate for publication, or consideration, in the IEEE Communications Magazine.
-In the latter case the review should contain sufficient information to allow the author to understand the reason for not accepting their manuscript and the type of manuscript that is appropriate for publication.
+Reviewers should strive to offer useful feedback to the authors so that they can revise their manuscripts for publication or rewrite them for resubmission to IEEE Communications Magazine at a later time.
+The former option is appropriate for those manuscripts that have sufficient technical content and quality so that judicious revisions can result in a high-quality paper for publication.
+The latter option is appropriate when the author(s) submitted a manuscript that is not appropriate for publication in the IEEE Communications Magazine.
+In the latter case the review should contain sufficient information to allow the author to understand the reason for not accepting their manuscript and the type of manuscript that is appropriate for publication in this magazine.

-The IEEE Communications Magazine Reviewer MUST carry out his/her work according to the following guidelines:
+The IEEE Communications Magazine reviewer shall carry out his/her work as follows:

-- A Reviewer may NOT handle a manuscript where he/she has conflict of interest (CoI).
-If a manuscript is assigned to a reviewer where CoI exists, the reviewer must recuse himself/herself.
-Reviewers may refer to IEEE and IEEE PSPB policies in this regard, if they need to do so.
+- A reviewer may NOT handle a manuscript where he/she has conflict of interest (CoI).
+If a manuscript is assigned to a reviewer where CoI exists, or may be perceived, the reviewer must recuse himself/herself.
+Reviewers may refer to IEEE policies in regard to CoI, if they need to do so.

-- Reviewers are expected to be familiar with the IEEE PSPB Operation Manual and how the IEEE policy differentiates between journal, transaction, and magazine papers.
+- Reviewers are expected to be familiar with the IEEE Publications Services and Products Board (PSPB) Operation Manual (OM) and with ComSoc and ComMag policies, and must understand how these policies –taken together- differentiates between journal, transaction, letter, and magazine papers.
 Papers published in the IEEE Communications Magazine should be tutorial in nature and should be written in a style comprehensible to the average reader in the Telecommunication/Communication field and to those outside the specialty of the paper.
-IEEE ComMag does not publish core-research and/or highly-theoretical manuscripts of the type intended for journals, transactions, and/or research conferences.
+ComMag does not publish highly-theoretical manuscripts of the type intended for journals, transactions, letters and/or research conferences.
+Reviewers may want to take the time to read about the Features of an IEEE Communications Magazine Paper.

-- Mathematical equations should not be used and the Magazine has limits in terms of word count, figures/tables count, references, similarity (originality), etc. The number of two-column pages of any paper must not exceed the firm limit of seven (7) pages at any time during the review process and upon acceptance and publication.
-Reviewers are REQUIRED to familiarize themselves with all the Magazine’s Manuscript Submission Guidelines and should include in their remarks any deviation from them.
+- Mathematical equations and notations should not be used unless previously approved by EiC (in which case the authors shall provide a proof).
+The magazine has limits in terms of word count, figures/tables, references, similarity (originality), etc. The number of two-column pages of any paper must not exceed the firm limit of seven (7) pages at any time during the review process and upon acceptance.
+Reviewers are REQUIRED to familiarize themselves with the Magazine’s Manuscript Submission Policy and should include in their remarks any deviation from them.

 - In his/her review, the reviewer is asked to provide a one-paragraph description of the content of the manuscript, identify and discuss its contribution, and include in this discussion items such as:

-- Is there a need for this paper in the IEEE ComMag/IEEE ComSoc community?
+- Is there a need for this paper in the ComMag/ComSoc community?
 For example, are there papers already available which cover more or less the same topic at about the same depth?

 - Does the paper contain original contributions?
 What is the nature of the contributions?